 Soarin’ Around the World (10/10)

-Soarin’ Around the World is one of the most unique rides at Disney World.
-It’s a hang glider simulator that takes guests over some of the world’s coolest landscapes.
-The ride lifts high into the air and situates itself in front of a huge screen that shows locations from the Matterhorn to the Eiffel Tower.
+Soarin’ Around the World is a one-of-a-kind hang glider simulator that takes guests over some of the world’s coolest landscapes.
+The ride lifts high into the air and situates itself in front of a huge screen that shows locations from Niagara Falls to the Eiffel Tower.
 The sights, sounds, and smells all combine with the motion of the ride to create a really immersive experience.
 Soarin’ is very popular and it’s Epcot’s #1 can’t-miss ride in my opinion.

 Guardians of the Galaxy: Cosmic Rewind (10/10)